sarthakg004/EKYC/README.md

 Text extraction can be achieved in two steps, i.e., `text detection` and `text recognition` or by training a single model to achieve both text detection and recognition.
 I'll me explaining the 2 steps process.

 **Text detection helps identify the region in the image where the text is present.
-Ittakes in an image as an input, and the outputs bounding boxes.
+It takes in an image as an input, and the outputs bounding boxes.
 Text recognition extracts the text from the input image using the bounding boxes obtained from the text detection model.
 It takes in an image and some bounding boxes as inputs and outputs some raw text.**